ACCESS-NRI/access-hive.org.au/docs/model_evaluation/data/observations.md

-# Observational Data Catalogue
+# Observational Data on Gadi

 NCI not only hosts numerous datasets for climate research, it also manages and optimises curated data collections.
+Data collections allow for easier access and use of the numerous datasets created by different organisations, optimising evaluation where numerous datasets are used.

-ACCESS-NRI has a curated data collection for Climate Model Evaluation in NCI project *ct11*.
+ACCESS-NRI has a curated data collection for Climate Model Evaluation in NCI project [*ct11*](https://my.nci.org.au/mancini/project/ct11/join).
+This _ACCESS-NRI Replicated Datasets for Climate Model Evaluation_ provides observational datasets in a format that can be ingested by evaluation frameworks ACCESS-NRI supports.
+More information and updates can be found in this [post](https://forum.access-hive.org.au/t/official-release-of-the-access-nri-replicated-datasets-for-climate-model-evaluation-nci-data-collection/1661).

 Here, you can browse and search the available <a href="https://geonetwork.nci.org.au/" target="_blank">NCI data collections</a>.